Observability

 Inspect the Decision Path

 If the first divergence happens in an LLM span and your agent has reasoning: true enabled, expand the Thoughts section to see how the model interpreted the request.
 This often reveals missing context, incorrect assumptions, or a prompt that is too vague.
-If the first divergence appears in a middleware or tool span instead, inspect that step first: incorrect enrichment, stale upstream data, or malformed tool arguments often create downstream model errors that only show up later in the run.
+If the first divergence appears in a middleware or tool span instead, inspect that step first.
+Bad enrichment, stale upstream data, or malformed tool arguments often surface as model errors much later in the run.

 - LLM span chose the wrong tool or passed incorrect arguments: the issue is likely in the system prompt or tool descriptions.
-The model did not have enough guidance to make the right call.
+The model didn't have enough guidance to make the right call.

 - Tool span returned empty or unexpected data: the issue is upstream of the model.
-Check the tool itself: stale data, an API error, or the model passed arguments the tool could not handle.
+Check the tool itself: stale data, an API error, or the model passed arguments the tool couldn't handle.

-- More LLM iterations than similar successful runs: the agent may be looping because a tool consistently returns unsatisfying results, or the system prompt does not define a clear stopping condition.
+- More LLM iterations than similar successful runs: the agent may be looping because a tool consistently returns unsatisfying results, or the system prompt doesn't define a clear stopping condition.

 Use Token Patterns as Clues